Patient safety: unrecognised oesophageal intubation

 Unrecognised oesophageal intubation

-The College recently received a coroners report where an oesophageal intubation took place and was not recognised in time to save the life of the patient.
+The College has received a coroners report where an oesophageal intubation took place and was not recognised in time to save the life of the patient.
 Unrecognised oesophageal intubation is preventable through adherence to published recommendations on the monitoring of exhaled carbon dioxide (capnography) and its correct interpretation.
+The College endorses the Preventing unrecognised oesophageal intubation consensus guidelines produced by the Project for Universal Management of Airways.

 Coroners Report